-Independently or in collaboration with my colleague, Andrew Krieger LMSW, LCDC, I facilitate structured interventions to assist families and concerned others in encouraging people with chemical dependency to recover.
-Intervention is a process designed to empower significant others to effectively confront the individual with the goal of recognizing their drinking or drug use is a problem and accepting help.
-In addition to clinical experience in mental health, Andrew and I have extensive experience working with people who are chemically dependent.
+Utilizing the principles of Love First, I facilitate structured interventions to assist families and concerned others in encouraging people with chemical dependency to recover.
+Intervention is a process designed to empower significant others to effectively confront the individual with the goal of recognizing that their drinking or drug use is a problem and accepting help.
+In addition to clinical experience in mental health, I have extensive experience working with people who are chemically dependent.

 Have a question about how or if I can help?
 Contact me.
 Every person is unique, and I might be able to help even if my specialties do not seem to fit your experiences.
 I am happy to talk with you about your individual needs and situation to help you determine if my services are a good match for your needs.
 I offer individual, couples, and family therapy to adults and adolescents.

 I maintain a core belief that supportive psychotherapy and psychological services should be available for individuals from a wide range of economic circumstances.
 I understand that privilege and oppression can impact income and costs, and I strive to recognize and address this in my practice.

 One way that I do this is by maintaining a sliding fee scale.
 I have set aside a number of spaces in my schedule to accommodate individuals with low income or specific need.
 If you have questions about determining your fee, please call me for more information.
 I can also provide referrals if we cannot create an alternative fee schedule.